boltops-tools/cody/docs/_docs/variables.md

 ## Layering Support

 The variable files are layered together.
-The `base.rb` and specific `CB_ENV `variable file, like `development.rb`, are combined.
+The `base.rb` and specific `CODY_ENV `variable file, like `development.rb`, are combined.
 An example helps explain.
 Let's say you have these files:

 base.rb: